MicrosoftDocs/windows-itpro-docs/windows/configuration/wcd/wcd-cellcore.md

 Critical > MultivariantProvisionedSPN | Used to change the default friendly SIM names in dual SIM phones.
 By default, the OS displays SIM 1 or SIM 2 as the default friendly name for the SIM in slot 1 or slot 2 if the service provider name (SPN) or mobile operator name has not been set.
 Partners can use this setting to change the default name read from the SIM to define the SPN for SIM cards that do not contain this information or to generate the default friendly name for the SIM.
 The OS uses the default value as the display name for the SIM or SPN in the Start screen and other parts of the UI including the SIM settings screen.
 For dual SIM phones that contain SIMs from the same mobile operator, the names that appear in the UI may be similar.
 See [Values for MultivariantProvisionedSPN](#spn).
 Critical > SimNameWithoutMSISDNENabled | Use this setting to remove the trailing MSISDN digits from the service provider name (SPN) in the phone UI.
 By default, the OS appends the trailing MSISDN digits to the service provider name (SPN) in the phone UI, including on the phone and messaging apps.
 If required by mobile operators, OEMs can use the SimNameWithoutMSISDNEnabled setting to remove the trailing MSISDN digits.
 However, you must use this setting together with **MultivariantProvisionedSPN** to suppress the MSISDN digits.
 DisableLTESupportWhenRoaming | Set to **Yes** to disable LTE support when roaming.
+EnableIMSWhenRoaming | Set to **Yes** to enable IMS when roaming.
 ExcludedSystemTypesByDefault | Set the default value for **Highest connection speed** in the **Settings** > **Cellular & SIM** > **SIM** screen by specifying the bitmask for any combination of radio technology to be excluded from the default value.
 The connection speed that has not been excluded will show up as the highest connection speed.
 On dual SIM phones that only support up to 3G connection speeds, the **Highest connection speed** option is replaced by a 3G on/off toggle based on the per-device setting.
 Enter the binary setting to exclude 4G (`10000`) or 3G (`01000`).
 LTEEnabled | Select **Yes** to enable LTE, and **No** to disable LTE.
 LTEForced | Select **Yes** to force LTE.
 NetworkSuffix | To meet branding requirements for some mobile operators, you can add a suffix to the network name that is displayed on the phone.
 For example, you can change from ABC to ABC 3G when under 3G coverage.
 This feature can be applied for any radio access technology (RAT).
 For TD-SCDMA RAT, a 3G suffix is always appended by default, but partners can also customize this the same way as with any other RAT.
 In the setting name, set SYSTEMTYPE to the network type that you want to append the network name to and click **Add**:</br></br>- system type 4: 2G (GSM)</br>- system type 8: 3G (UMTS)</br>- system type 16: LTE</br>- system type 32: 3G (TS-SCDMA)</br></br>Select the system type that you added, and enter the network name and suffix that you want displayed.
 NitzFiltering | For mobile networks that can receive Network Identity and Time Zone (NITZ) information from multiple sources, partners can set the phone to ignore the time received from an LTE network.
 Time received from a CDMA network is not affected.
 Set the value of NitzFiltering to `0x10`.
 OperatorListForExcludedSystemTypes | Enter a comma-separated list of MCC and MNC (MCC:MNC) for which system types should be restricted.
 For mobile operators that require more control over the system types that their phones use to connect to the mobile operators' networks, OEMs can specify the MCC and MNC of other specific operators that the main mobile operator wishes to limit.
 If the UICC's MCC and MNC matches any of the pairs that OEMs can specify for the operator, a specified RIL system type will be removed from the UICC regardless of its app types, slot position, or executor mapping.
 This setting is used only for China.
 OEMs should not use this setting unless required by the mobile operator.
 Set the value of the OperatorListForExcludedSystemTypes setting a comma separated list of MCC:MNC pairs for which the system types should be restricted.
 For example, the value can be set to 310:026,310:030 to restrict operators with an MCC:MNC of 310:026 and 310:030.
+(Removed in Windows 10, version (1804?).)
 OperatorPreferredForFasterRadio | Set Issuer Identification Number (IIN) or partial ICCID of preferred operator for the faster radio.
 For mobile operators that require more control over the system types that their phones use to connect to the mobile operators' networks, OEMs can map a partial ICCID or an Industry Identification Number (IIN) to the faster radio regardless of which SIM card is chosen for data connectivity.
 This setting is used only for China.
 OEMs should not use this setting unless required by the mobile operator.
 To map a partial ICCID or an IIN to the faster radio regardless of which SIM card is chosen for data connectivity, set the value of OperatorPreferredForFasterRadio to match the IIN or the ICCID, up to 7 digits, of the preferred operator.
+(Removed in Windows 10, version (1804?).)
 SuggestDataRoamingARD | Use to show the data roaming suggestion dialog when roaming and the data roaming setting is set to no roaming.